Lilith2/Butter-squad-dma/README.md

 - No Sway: Remove weapon sway when aiming
 - No Spread: Ensure perfect bullet accuracy
 - No Camera Shake: Disable all screen shake effects
+~~

 ## Usage
 1. Clone the repository.
 2. Ensure all necessary dependencies are in place.
-3. Compile the project.
+3. Compile the project in release mode unless you know what you're doing.
 4. Run the application.

-## Dependencies
+## Dependencies are included with this project
 - FTD3XX.dll
 - leechcore.dll, vmm.dll, dbghelp.dll, symsrv.dll and vcruntime140.dll - https://github.com/ufrisk/MemProcFS/releases
 - libSkiaSharp.dll - SkiaSharp library